 Without challenge there won’t be change.
 Change won’t come overnight but we must strive for more diverse leaders at the table with decision makers - and the opportunity to influence the debate on issues affecting young people.
 We must make progress towards systems change, and greater equity.

-There are other leadership programmes out there but ours is unique in specifically supporting emerging leaders from ethnic minority backgrounds in the UK youth sector.
+There are other leadership programmes out there but ours is unique in specifically supporting emerging leaders from minority ethnic backgrounds in the UK youth sector.

 The programme has been designed to give a solid grounding in key skills needed to lead charities and social enterprises - impact management, financial management and fundraising.
 But to also explore what it means to be a leader in the modern world and each participant’s personal development journey.